ttokutake/kic/README.md

 ## Feature

 - "kic" prevents someone from making a mess of directories.
-- For registered directories, "kic" moves "garbage" files into "trash box" by using `cron`.
+- For registered directories, "kic" moves "dust" files into "dust box" by using `cron`.
-- "garbage" is file which is not specified as "requirement" in "kic".
+- "dust" is file which is not specified as "requirement" in "kic".

 ## Commands

-- `help`
 - `init`
 - `set`
 - `sweep`